9 Benefits of Workflow Automation That Prove It’s Worth It

 Developers, however, still have full customization through TypeScript.
 That gives them freedom to extend functionality and add unique automation steps when needed.

-The platform supports seamless integration with existing tools, so it's easy to connect CRMs, spreadsheets, or databases already in use.
+The platform supports seamless integration with existing tools, so it's easy to connect customer relationship management (CRM) systems, spreadsheets, or databases already in use.
+For teams comparing different software tools and automation tools, that flexibility matters.

 Enterprise-Grade Security and Scalability

 Activepieces includes robust security measures, such as self-hosted deployment options, network isolation, and customizable permissions.
-Your data stays private, regardless of whether the system runs on the cloud or within a company's internal network.
+Your data stays private, whether the system runs in the cloud or on a company's internal network.

 Let our sales experts show you how Activepieces connects your entire stack!

-How Do You Measure the ROI of Workflow Automation?
+How to Measure the ROI of Workflow Automation

 - Licenses